The JWST-NIRCam View of Sagittarius C. III. The Extinction Curve: Discussion

 \subsubsection{Extinction curves derived with GC data}

-We contrasted our extinction curve (using the reference filter method) with several extinction curves from the literature which are representative for the GC.
-Figure\,\ref{comp_lit} shows the comparison with the curves of \citet{Chiar2006}, \citet{Nishiyama2009}, and \citet{Fritz2011} (left), \citet{Schoedel2010} and \citet{Hosek2019} (centre) and \citet{AlonsoGarcia2017}, \citet{NoguerasLara2018} and \citet{NoguerasLara2020} (right).
+We contrasted our extinction curve (using the reference filter method) with several extinction curves from the literature that are representative of the GC (see Fig.\,\ref{comp_lit}).
 To express all extinction curves relative to our reference filter, we interpolated them to estimate the extinction at the effective wavelength of our reference filter (F162M).
 For the interpolation, we used the \texttt{CubicSpline} function from the SciPy library.
 In addition, Table\,\ref{ratios_lit} shows the extinction ratios interpolated for our filter set based on the literature curves, alongside our results (we added quadratically the statistical and systematic uncertainties).
 It is important to note that Fig.\,\ref{comp_lit} does not display these interpolated values, but rather the extinction ratios originally reported in the respective works, converted to our reference filter system.
 The curves appear continuous simply because we connected the reported data points for visualisation purposes.

 Overall, the trend observed in our extinction curve is consistent with that reported in previous studies: the extinction decreases with increasing wavelength until it reaches small values with local variations due to absorption by different molecules and ices, as clearly seen in Fig.\,\ref{comp_lit}.
 Based on Table\,\ref{ratios_lit}, we find that the two curves covering the full wavelength range—those of \citet{Nishiyama2009} and \citet{Fritz2011}—are in good agreement with our results, except for $A_\mathrm{F115W}/A_\mathrm{F162M}$ in the case of \citet{Nishiyama2009}.